Frequently Asked Questions

 What have you got planned in the future?

 I’d really just love to travel a lot more, there’s so much out there left to be discovered and I’d really enjoy going to some less frequented locations.
 I’d love to go to the US, visiting Yosemite, Zion, and the other great National Parks.
-That said the UK really has a lot more to offer than most people believe: I’d really like to spend more time in the Highlands of Scotland, and get to the Outer Hebrides.
+That said the UK really has a lot more to offer than most people believe: I’d really like to spend more time in the Highlands of Scotland, on a longer trip rather than a short weekend away.

 Can we go out shooting/walking together?